AugurProject/augur/docs/v2/docs/contracts/index.md

  @param data Data payload for optional delegate call.
  @param paymentToken Token that should be used for the payment (0 is ETH)
  @param payment Value that should be paid
- @param paymentReceiver Adddress that should receive the payment (or 0 if tx.origin)
+ @param paymentReceiver Address that should receive the payment (or 0 if tx.origin)